-150,530 new facts (47,798 were added by generating rules).
+'kmi-basic-portal' ontology.
+The TBox of LUBM contains 8 generating rules and has depth 1; the ABox before materialisation contains 100, 543 facts.
+Materialisation took only 1 second, and it produced 150, 530 new facts, of which 47, 798 were added by generating rules.
 The 'kmi-basic-portal' ontology has 10 generating rules and has depth 2; the ABox contains 179 facts.
-Materialisation required only 0.01 seconds, and it added 975 new facts (with 151 added by generating rules).
+Materialisation took only 0.01 seconds, and it added 975 new facts, of which 151 were added by generating rules.

-Second, for each of the 124 ontologies identified as MSA we computed an ABox by instantiating each class and property with fresh individuals.
+Second, for each of the 124 ontologies identified as MSA, we computed an ABox by instantiating each class and property with fresh individuals.
 We then computed the materialisation and measured the generated size (number of facts introduced by generating rules, divided by the facts in the initial ABox), the materialisation size (facts in the materialisation, divided by facts in the initial ABox), and the materialisation time.
-Since most generating rules in these ontologies had singleton body atoms (i.e., they are of the form $A(x) \rightarrow \exists R.C(x)$ , these measures should provide a reasonable estimate of the increase in ABox size caused by materialisation.
+Since most generating rules in these ontologies had singleton body atoms (i.e., they are of the form $A(x) \to \exists R.C(x)$ , these measures should provide a reasonable estimate of the increase in ABox size caused by materialisation.
 Of the 124 ontologies tested, 15 exceeded the 1,000s time limit for materialisation.
 The results for the other 109 ontologies are shown in Table 4.
 Ontologies are grouped by depth; each group shows the number of ontologies (#), and materialisation times, generated sizes, and materialisation sizes.

-Thus, materialisation seems practically feasible for many ontologies: for the 82 ontologies with depth less than 5, materialisation increases the ontology size by a factor of 5.
+Thus, materialisation seems practically feasible for many ontologies: for 82 ontologies with depth less than 5, materialisation increases the ontology size by a factor of 5.
 This suggests that principled, materialisation-based reasoning for ontologies beyond the OWL 2 RL profile may be feasible, especially for ontologies with relatively small depths.